endang-ismaya/st-devshare-tutorials/README.md

 - **views:** A folder contains the application logic (views).
 - **templates:** A folder contains the application views or frontend templates.
 - **app.py:** The main program file.
-- **TutorialObject class:** A python class that represents a single tutorial record.
+- **Tutorial class:** A python class that represents a single tutorial record.
+- **TutorialModel class:** A python class that represents a Tutorial Model for method and properties.

 ### Enhancements

 Here are some potential enhancements for this application inthe future:

-- **Search Functionality:** Improve search capabilities to include searching by channel or playlist.
+- **Search Functionality:** Improve search capabilities to include searching by channel or title.
-- **Playlist Links:** Add clickable links to YouTube playlists.
-- **Detailed View:** Create a detailed view for each tutorial, showing more information.
 - **Error Handling:** Implement more robust error handling for database operations.
 - **Styling:** Improve the app's appearance using Streamlit's styling options.
-- **Video progress:** Add columns for video progress, and current video.
-- **Sorting:** Add the ability to sort the table data.
-- **User Authentication:** Add user authentication to allow multiple users.
+- **User Authentication:** Add user authentication [permanently] as currently only using session_state.
-- **Deployment:** Deploy the application to Streamlit Sharing or another hosting platform.
+- **Learning Path Functionality:** Create a collection of videos for a learning path.

 ### Contributing